Creating a Toolkit

 retries = 3

-secret = "<your-secret>" # This is randomly generated for you by `arcade new`
+secret = "<your-secret>" # This is randomly generated for you by `uv tool run --from arcade-ai arcade new arithmetic`

 [worker.local_source]